prpole/dissertation/throughput/main.md

-Prometheans talk about nature as though it is a machine, made of "simple components---ultimately, simple resources" that can be "pieced together" to fix any problem.[^ln-dryzek-2] Among the assumptions Dryzek brings into the orbit of a technocentric approach to nature is that it is "seen in inert, passive terms," also a feature of other similar critiques.[^ln-merchant] All of this taken into consideration, it's hard to imagine, say, a deep ecologist being very excited about factories that grind an environment into its component parts and spit it out, brand new and inherently changed, on the other side.
+Prometheans talk about nature as though it is a machine, made of "simple components---ultimately, simple resources" that can be "pieced together" to fix any problem.[^ln-dryzek-2] Among the assumptions Dryzek brings into the orbit of a technocentric approach to nature is that nature is "seen in inert, passive terms," language that resonates with other similar critiques.[^ln-merchant] All things considered, it's hard to imagine, say, a deep ecologist being very excited about factories that grind an environment into its component parts and spit it out, brand new and inherently changed, on the other side.

 But what would a deep ecologist do with a planet that doesn't have an ecology, that might actually *be* best understood as, if not dead or inert, than at least without life?
-The environment of Mars makes the relevance of concern for nonhuman natures much more complicated, and it forces us to ask some difficult questions about what the goals of environmental activism ultimately are on any planet---a question with clear implications for the environmental ethics of technology.
+The environment of Mars makes the relevance of concern for nonhuman natures much more complicated, and it forces us to ask some difficult questions about what the goals of environmental activism ultimately are, on any planet---a question with clear implications for the environmental ethics of technology.

 Robinson stages this debate by embodying it in distinct characters, political affiliations, and ideologies, all of which can be summed up as a debate between the "reds" and the "greens."
-Though this split might mean communist or environmentalist on Earth, on Mars it indicates one's support either for the maintenance of Mars in an untouched state or for the propagation of life and a robust ecology.
+Red and Green might translate to communist and environmentalist on Earth, but on Mars it indicates one's support either for the maintenance of Mars in an untouched state or for the propagation of life and a robust ecology.
 It is a question that we simply have no need to pose without Mars or a planet like it, because on Earth there is no difference between these two goals.
 Introducing the Martian environment into the discussion, though, forces us to ask: when we talk about conservation, is it limiting the human's impact on its environment (full stop) that we care about?
 Or do we care about limiting human impact only insofar as it impedes the propagation of nonhuman life?
-And which *should* we care about?

-Perhaps for tactical reasons, conservationism on Earth usually leans heavily on the destruction of life as the reason to care about human influence on the ecology.
-But without life, the "conservation" framework gives way to the question of whether purposive human determination of its environment is fundamentally unethical or distasteful.
+Perhaps for tactical reasons, conservationism on Earth usually leans heavily on destruction or disruption of nonhuman life as the reason to care about human influence on the ecology.
+But without any life to speak of, the "conservation" framework gives way to the question of whether purposive human determination of its environment is fundamentally unethical or distasteful.
 The debate plays out in Robinson's novel most explicitly between Sax (Saxifrage Russel, whose namesake is, to William Carlos Williams, "my flower that splits / rocks") and Ann Clayborne (whose surname seems to imply that she is the rock to be split).
-Sax is the main proponent of terraformation by any means necessary, while Ann advocates minimizing human impact in order to promote study of Mars as it *is*.
+Sax is the main proponent of terraformation by any means necessary, while Ann advocates minimizing human impact in order to promote the study and admiration of Mars as it *is*.
 Sax's argument is predictably life-centric:

 > The beauty of Mars exists in the human mind....
 Without the human presence it is just a collection of atoms, no different than any other random speck of